beachcoder25/378PartnerRepo/encryption/README.md

 ## Running the Program

-1. Navigate to the directory of the repository.
+1. Navigate to the `encryption` directory of the repository.
 2. Run the program with the following terminal command:
 ```
     python encryption.py